Mental Health App Development 2025 | Features, Costs and Monetization

 - Will you make a stand-alone app or one that works in conjunction with in-person therapy?

+- What kind of app do you have in mind?
 Do you want to build a digital library, an assessment app, or an app that actively helps patients with features like meditation, mood tracking, and self-confidence affirmations?
 Or are you planning to develop a teletherapy app?

 Step 2.
 Conduct Competitor & Market Research